arcadeangel/coinop4charity/journal.md

 Pac-Man-style games are fine as occasional breaks; they should not be the primary offering if the goal is growth rather than temporary escape.
 That being said obviously not every youth will prefer or benefit from fighting games — and these games are a tool, not therapy in and of itself.

-These are tools to help the real individuals nurture more real authentic relationships and offer better support.
-Without the supervision and care from those individuals on the front lines helping others, you can't expect glowing results.
-The people who administer these locations are the ones who bring people together and make the magic happen.
+These are tools to help the real individuals nurture more real authentic relationships and offer better support to those who are seeking assistance.
+Without the supervision and care from those individuals who show up everyday on the front lines to help others, you can't expect the same natural bloom.

-We just offer them more tools.
+The people who administer these locations and youth centers, are ultimately the ones who bring people together, and make the magic happen.
+Not only that, but they do it every day with love.
+These locations are truly like flowers the more you water and nurture them the longer the fruit will stay in bloom.

+I see you and all your time involved and efforts, the people who attend these centers and those who administer them and try to make them special.

+I want to help whether its planting a new seed or supplying the water; just to be there and offer the difference makers more tools.

-The reason we do it is because, like them, we love you all.
+We love you all.